junmendoza/NNPlayground/README.md

 [x] What does 1 train iteration need?

 ## As of 22-Nov-23
-[ ] Setup function: Input layer.
-Initialize and normalize [ ] Setup function: Normalize pixel data and assign to input layer [ ] Setup function: inner layers - vector of vector<float>
+[x] Setup function: Input layer.
+Initialize and normalize [x] Setup function: Normalize pixel data and assign to input layer [ ]
-[ ] Setup function: Initialize weight matrix and bias for all layers

 ## As of 23-Nov-23
 [ ] forward function